Want to know what is going on in the watershed world this month?

 Martins-Jacoby Watershed Association:

-- June through October – watering, mulching, and other maintenance on trees in the Lower Mount Bethel Township Meadows Park
+- June through October – watering and mulching trees in the LMBT Meadows park

-- July – August – ongoing repair of existing fish habitat structures along Martins Creek, including rock placement along the bank with heavy equipment
+- July – August – repair of existing fish habitat project along Martins Creek; placement of rock along the bank by heavy equipment.

 North Pocono CARE